dmsc/fastbasic/manual.md

   including all standard arithmetic operators.
-- All graphic, sound, and color commands from Atari Basic, plus some extensions from Turbo Basic.
+- All graphic, sound, and color commands from Atari BASIC, plus some extensions from TurboBASIC XL.
 - All control flow structures from
-  Atari Basic and Turbo Basic.
+  Atari BASIC and TurboBASIC XL.
 - Automatic string variables of up to
   255 characters.
 - Arrays of "word", "byte", floating